NuttakitDW/Polymarket-Kalshi-Arbitrage-bot/README.md

 ## Contributing

 Contributions are welcome!
-This **Kalshi-Poly / Poly-Poly / Kalshi-Kalshi arbitrage bot** is open source and designed to help the prediction market trading community.
+This **Polymarket arbitrage bot** is open source and designed to help the prediction market trading community.

 ## License